-by Sally Whitesell.

-Most dealers are used to focusing most of their time and attention on their sales team and profits from the front end.
+Most dealerships are used to focusing most of their time and attention on their sales team and profits from the front end.
 Unfortunately the profits made on each sale is dwindling and new car sales are down.
 Lost revenue on your front end makes everyone want to tighten their belts.
 The question is: Where do we make the cuts?
 Should we pull from advertising, personnel, amenities, vendors, or employee training?
 As a trainer who went through the recession of 2008, let me paint a picture for you to consider based on over twenty three years of working with dealerships who make regular training a priority, and with dealerships who don’t.

 Look at your backside.

 As opportunities for profit are decreasing in the front end they are increasing in the back end.
 Even if you don’t sell as many cars or make as much profit on the sale, you can make a lot through the life of the vehicle as your clients spend on maintenance, repairs, parts, accessories and maintenance plans.
 You see, if people aren’t buying new cars, then they must take care of their older cars.
 We’ll begin to see cars with higher mileage, which equals opportunity.
 The key is creating a loyal clientele by delivering an excellent service experience.

 Here are a few questions to help you evaluate if you are ready for this transition: